51 Brilliant Health Tricks You’ll Want to Make a Habit

 Snack on an apple a day for healthier arteries

 There may be something to that “doctor a day” adage: Middle-aged participants who started eating an apple a day saw a dramatic 40 percent drop in their oxidized LDL, which is a particularly dangerous, artery-hardening form of “bad” cholesterol.
 In the small, month-long study, participants who took pills containing the same amount of polyphenol antioxidants contained in apples also saw a decrease, though significantly smaller.
-Further studies are needed to discover why eating whole apples maximizes the heart-happy benefits.
-Check out these other everyday and drug-free ways to lower your cholesterol.
+Further studies are needed to discover why eating whole apples maximizes the heart-happy benefits, but these 50 foods are definitely good for your heart.

 Ask, ‘Doc, are your hands clean?’

 One-third of patients surveyed at the University of Pittsburgh Medical Center said they didn’t see doctors wash their hands, even though the practice is a major way to control infections in health-care settings.
 But nearly two-thirds of those patients didn’t challenge the doctor about it.
 Too shy to speak up?
 Say something like “I’m embarrassed to ask you this, but would you mind cleaning your hands before you begin?”